MomsFriendlyRobotCompany/mote/readme.md

 1. `cd pi-gen && PRESERVE_CONTAINER=1 ./build-docker.sh`
 	- `PRESERVE_CONTAINER=1` keeps the container around so you can look at it, but you can leave it out too
 	- If the build fails, you can fix the error and then run: `CONTINUE=1 PRESERVE_CONTAINER=1 ./build-docker.sh`
+1. When complete, the zipped image should be in the folder: `deploy`

 # Licenses